-I’m dropping in with today’s new video to talk about what it takes to get your staff (your team members) to stay with you for years to come and to love working with you.
+I’m dropping in with today’s new video to talk about what it takes to keep team members to stay with you for years to come and to love working with you.

 I used to make all the mistakes.
 But no longer.
-Hear how I discovered what I needed to do, how I changed this pattern and learned how to keep a great team around me (so you can too):
+Hear how I discovered what I needed to do, how I changed this pattern and learned how to keep team members around me (so you can too):

 Now before I get into the how – yes, some of this is strategy: hiring correctly, onboarding correctly, using the right assessments, and we teach all of this in our program so that you only hire rockstars going forward, but…